DelfinGroup brings value to the community via fostering financial inclusion and circular economy.

 DelfinGroup has always tended to the needs of the elderly.
 The network of branches ensures accessibility, and unlike other lenders, DelfinGroup provides access to finance to this group of society.

 A large portion of society lacks coverage in terms of even the most basic financial services.
-DelfinGroup is often the only source of short-term financing to people who are either refused service by banks, who lack digital skills or do not have access to banks' branch network.
+DelfinGroup is often the only source of short-term financing to people who are either refused service by banks, who lack digital skills or do not have access to the bank branch network.

 DelfinGroup, in cooperation with partner organizations, supports live seminars and publications in regional and national media concerning financial literacy.
 The content is developed by independent third parties with the goal of educating those parts of society that lack the education and experience in this area, which, as a result, subjects them to the risk of fraud, unfair commercial practices and poor financial planning.